PSGO/PPPwnGo/README.md

--requires windows>=7;
+- requires windows>=7.

--Just demo, don’t have too high expectations, the current success rate is not high, please wait patiently;
+- Just demo, don’t have too high expectations, the current success rate is not high, please wait patiently.

--The default stage.bin of PS4 11.00 is used.
-If you use 9.00, you need to overwrite the two bin files yourself;
+- The stage.bin of PS4 11.00 is used by default.
+If you are using other versions, you need to overwrite the two bin files yourself.
+All versions in the version selection drop-down box do not mean that they are all supported.
+This needs to be updated with PPPwn.

--If pppwn.py is updated later, there is no need to update the exe, and it will directly overwrite "pppwn.py", "offsets.py" and the two stage.bins;
+- If pppwn.py is updated later, there is no need to update the exe.
+Directly overwrite "pppwn.py", "offsets.py" in the root directory, and the bin files in the "stage1" and "stage1" folders.

 1. Open the "先装环境！" folder and install the three items inside
 2. Connect PS4 and PC using a network cable, enter PS4 Settings-Network-Set Internet Connection-Use Lan-Customize-PPPOE, and fill in a name and password.